With the various investment tools you can use to grow your money, an endowment plan is one of the lowest risk options for you to choose from.

 Advantages of Endowment Plans

-It’s clear by now that you will probably need to make premium payments at fixed intervals in an endowment plan.
+It’s clear by now that you will probably need to make premium payments at fixed intervals.
 And you probably foresee higher returns than the sum of your premiums when the plan matures.

 Why would you particularly pick an endowment plan when other types of investments are available in the market?
 Here are some reasons why.